salesforce/apollo/sql-state/README.md

 # Apollo Replicated SQL State Machine
 The  _sql-state_  module provides a high fidelity SQL Materialized View from a linear log.
 The model provided by this module is a SQL database.
-This SQL database has a single writer, which is the linear log fed into the _SqlStateMachine_.
+This SQL database has a single writer, which is the linear log fed into the SqlStateMachine.
 The log is a sequence of transactions to execute against the current SQL state of the database.
 As these transactions can contain SQL Data Definition Language statements, this also means that the manipulation of the meta data of the SQL database is also part of the log.
 This allows this system to provide a full featured
 SQL database that represents the "current state" of the linear log.
 This is, in essence, a Materialized View.
 Because this is a full featured SQL database,